 Paying for care

-Bartram Lakes and The Green House® Residences accepts private pay, Long-Term Care Insurance, Veterans Benefit’s (Aid and Attendance), real estate, pensions, annuities and investments and life insurance.
+Bartram Lakes and The Green House® Residences accepts private pay; however, please speak with someone from our admissions team to help assist you with your personal financial situation, which may include: Long-Term Care Insurance, Veterans Benefit’s (Aid and Attendance), real estate, pensions, annuities and investments and life insurance.

 Bartram Lakes and The Green House® Residences does not accept Medicaid at this time.

 Our Admissions team will work with you to determine the best path for affording the care your loved one needs and deserves.

 Below are some additional resources that can help guide your family to making the best decision for your loved one.